MCMC setup and step

 • right (UInt[Array, 'num_trees']) – The indices of the children of ‘node’.

 • partial_ratio (Float32[Array, 'num_trees'] | None) – A factor of the Metropolis-Hastings ratio of the move.
-It lacks the likelihood ratio and the probability of proposing the prune move.
+It lacks the likelihood ratio, the probability of proposing the prune move, and the probability that the children of the modified node are terminal.
 If the move is PRUNE, the ratio is inverted.
 None once log_trans_prior_ratio has been computed.

 • log_trans_prior_ratio (None | Float32[Array, 'num_trees']) – The logarithm of the product of the transition and prior terms of the Metropolis-Hastings ratio for the acceptance of the proposed move.
 None if not yet computed.
+If PRUNE, the log-ratio is negated.

 • grow_var (UInt[Array, 'num_trees']) – The decision axes of the new rules.